vyos/vyos-documentation/docs/vpn/ipsec.rst

 IPsec
 #####

-Generic Routing Encapsulation (GRE), GRE/IPsec (or IPIP/IPsec, SIT/IPsec, or any other stateless tunnel protocol over IPsec) is the usual way to protect the traffic inside a tunnel.
+:abbr:`GRE (Generic Routing Encapsulation)`, GRE/IPsec (or IPIP/IPsec,
+SIT/IPsec, or any other stateless tunnel protocol over IPsec) is the usual way to protect the traffic inside a tunnel.

 An advantage of this scheme is that you get a real interface with its own address, which makes it easier to setup static routes or use dynamic routing